 While excess water (due to flooding or water-logged soils) is on the other end of the spectrum from severe drought, it can have similar negative consequences, especially for species that are not well-adapted to those conditions.
-This includes (paradoxically) decreased water absorption, stomatal closure that reduces CO2 uptake and growth, and low oxygen conditions in the soil that inhibit root respiration (Reyer et al 2013).
+This includes (paradoxically) decreased water absorption, stomatal closure that reduces CO2 uptake and growth, and low oxygen conditions in the soil that inhibit root respiration (Reyer et al. 2013).
 This kind of forest stress is likely to increase in many places during the next century, as we experience large flood events, especially in the Northeast and Midwest regions highlighted in Part I of this bulletin, and more heavy precipitation.
-Although, in the U.S., the effects are likely to be greatest in those regions with the least flood tolerant species mix, such as the areas highlighted in warmer colors in the figure below:
+Although, in the U.S., the effects are likely to be greatest in those regions with the least flood tolerant species mix.

 Extremes Can Have Big Implications for the Global Carbon Budget

 Extremes can increase the risk of accelerated climate change if large-scale changes in terrestrial ecosystems, such as forest die-off or extensive wildfires, create feedbacks with the climate system.
-For a sense of the scale, the map below shows areas where extreme events caused a large decrease in gross primary productivity between 1982 and 2011 (color indicates the cause: water scarcity = blue, extreme high temperatures = red, both = pink, neither = grey, and darker colors indicate greater losses).
+For a sense of the scale, view this map from Reichstein et al. 2013, which shows areas where extreme events caused a large decrease in gross primary productivity between 1982 and 2011 (color indicates the cause: water scarcity = blue, extreme high temperatures = red, both = pink, neither = grey, and darker colors indicate greater losses).

 Extremes are likely to have an outsized influence on vegetation communities and are likely to be the source of the most immediate climate change impacts in our forests.
 In particular, the risk of more impactful drought due to the combination of warmer temperatures and reduced precipitation (or changes in seasonality) will make certain regions, such as the southwest U.S., particularly vulnerable to large-scale forest die-off events.
 In other regions, extreme events may contribute to an increase in forest stress that can reduce productivity or increase vulnerability to other stressors, including insect outbreaks.
 Critically, the risk of these extreme heat and precipitation events will increase rapidly as average temperatures continue to rise.